natyhi/ELK-Stack-project/README.md

 ![ELK Stack Diagram](https://github.com/natyhi/ELK-Stack-project/blob/main/ELK%20Diagram/Cloud%20Security.drawio.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the ANSIBLE file may be used to install only certain pieces of it, such as Filebeat.

   [Ansible](https://github.com/natyhi/ELK-Stack-project/tree/main/Ansible)

 This document contains the following details:
-- Description of the Topologu
+- Description of the Topology
 - Access Policies
 - ELK Configuration
   - Beats in Use